juniorohanyere/word_game/README.md

-# Word Game
+# Word Game API
-A simple game of letters to magically determine the word in a person's mind
+A simple API for a simple game of letters to magically determine the word in a person's mind

 # Usage
 This project can be compiled using the `make` utility